chirpwireless/docs.chirptoken.io/docs/Blackbird/2 - Quick start guide/5-registration.md

 You will also receive an email associated with your account.

 You can log into your dashboard to monitor the status of your installation approval.

+## Step Fifteen (Adding a Device)

+Before submitting your miner for verification, make sure to add a LoRaWAN device to the miner’s network.
+This step is essential for ensuring network connectivity and verifying device compatibility.
+For detailed instructions on adding a device, refer to [this guide](6-adding-device).